 The eight Cree warriors hanged that day were buried in a mass grave at Fort Battleford, where this marker was placed many years later.
 Their names were Wandering Spirit, Round the Sky, Bad Arrow, Miserable Man, Iron Body, Little Bear, Itka, Charles Ducharme. [quoting Tootoosis – not the gravestone]

 Students from the Battleford Industrial School were brought out to watch, according to another version of the story from a 1972 edition of Saskatchewan Indian: http://www.sicc.sk.ca/archive/saskindian/a72jul05.htm.
-Contemporaneous newspaper stories seem to undermine this detail, reporting that the school had been taken over as barracks for the visiting court staff and military support, so children would presumably have been sent home to make room.
+Contemporaneous newspaper stories (reporting daily on the trial) seem to undermine this detail, reporting that the school had been taken over as barracks for the visiting court staff and military support – and the prisoners – children would presumably have been sent home to make room.
 Photo (below) from the Facebook collection of Paul Seesequasis.